finbourne/horizon-sdk-python/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] GetExecutionIdsForInstance: Get integration instance execution ids.

-<br>Get the most recent execution ids for an integration instance.  <br />  <br>The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.
+ Get the most recent execution ids for an integration instance.
+The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.

 ### Example